In Year Admissions

 The test we use is a Cognitive Abilities Test (CAT4).
 Further information on this test can be found by visiting the GL assessment website here.
 This page explains how the CAT is used to assess ability but is for information only - parents cannot buy CAT practice papers.
 However, the test is very similar in format to the Kent Test (11+) and the multiple choice practice papers for this test are the nearest thing you can buy for your child to practise on at home.
 There is a link on the GL Assessment website to buy 11+ multiple choice papers on-line, or you can purchase them from most large bookshops.
 Although the age range for the 11+ is 9 to 11 years, the format can be practised by all age groups as preparation for the CAT.
 We usually test regularly (dates to be confirmed as required).

-If my daughter takes and passes the casual entry test, will she be offered a place at Highworth?
+If my child takes and passes the casual entry test, will they be offered a place at Highworth?

 How do I appeal for an ‘In Year’ place?

-If you have applied for a place at the school and your daughter has been tested here, you have the right to appeal if your application is turned down, regardless of whether your daughter has been assessed as selective or not.
+If you have applied for a place at the school and your child has been tested here, you have the right to appeal if your application is turned down, regardless of whether your child has been assessed as selective or not.

 For In Year applications, your appeal should be made on the appeal form sent out by the school with your refusal letter.
 Prompt return of the completed paperwork will result in an earlier appeal date.
 If your appeal is unsuccessful, you cannot appeal again for that academic year.

 Each appeal takes approximately half an hour.
-All paperwork is photocopied and distributed to everyone involved in the process, so please ensure all documents are A4 and printed on one side only.
+All paperwork is scanned and distributed to everyone involved in the process, so please ensure all documents are A4.
 Please do not label 'Appendix 1', 'Appendix 2' etc. as this is done when the papers are collated.
-Do not highlight areas you wish to stand out; underline them instead, as photocopying and faxing renders highlighted sections illegible.
-The documents are copied in black and white; if your evidence includes reports which use coloured scales to show achievement, you should add an explanation to the report or take some coloured copies with you to the hearing.
-Photographs generally do not copy well.
+Do not highlight areas you wish to stand out; underline them instead, as scanning and photocopying can render highlighted sections illegible.
 Please do not use staples.
-There is no need to present your appeal in a folder or file, as all papers are simply held together for each appeal with one treasury tag to the top left corner.
+There is no need to present your appeal in a folder or file.

 If an appeal has been unsuccessful, is there anything else I can do?

-If your appeal is unsuccessful, your daughter cannot test or appeal again for the same academic year.
-The Local Authority will offer you a place at an alternative school or, if your daughter is already placed in a secondary school, will advise you that she will remain there.
+If your appeal is unsuccessful, your child cannot test or appeal again for the same academic year.
+The Local Authority will offer you a place at an alternative school or, if your child is already placed in a secondary school, will advise you that they will remain there.
 You can appeal for any school you have named on your Common Application Form.
 The Independent Appeals Panel’s decision can only be overturned by a higher authority.

 Further information about the types of complaints parents / legal guardians can raise with the Education and Skills Funding Agency (ESFA) about academy independent admission appeal panels can be found here.